OSU-NLP-Group/SeeActChromeExtension/user_manual.md

 Whether you're looking to automate a tedious web task (while you do something else away from the computer) or simply to explore the capabilities of AI-assisted browsing, SeeAct is here to help.

+Please be aware that using this extension with a given AI cloud provider incurs modest costs (e.g. several cents per task) for the AI model's usage.
+The extension will not perform tasks without your explicit instruction, so you can control the costs by limiting the number of tasks you ask the agent to perform.
+There are also [configuration options](#configuration) that can limit costs in cases where the agent gets stuck or confused.

 ## Initial Setup

 1. Install the SeeAct Chrome Web Agent extension from the Chrome Web Store.